 - Delivers a high-purity pool salt from the brand you can trust

 - Eliminates the need to handle and store hazardous chlorine containing chemicals

 - Produces chlorine at a lower cost than liquid chlorine

-- Removes chlorine smell, dry/itchy skin, red eyes, green hair and bleached bathing suits
+- Results in less chlorine smell, dry/itchy skin, red eyes, green hair and bleached bathing suits

 - Provides a convenient, simple and safe way to disinfect water while delivering a high-quality pool experience